montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 #Manipulating a 3D Scene

 Once you have a 3D scene in your project, you can manipulate it in a variety of ways.
 For example, you may want to animate individual elements, handle user interactions, and give users the option to switch between view points.
-Using the glTF runtime assets and the mjs-volume runtime components, you can easily achieve all of the above using CSS rules and the MontageJS binding system.
+Using the glTF runtime assets and the mjs-volume runtime components, you can easily achieve all of the above using CSS rules and the Mod binding system.
 To accomplish this, you first expose the node of the element you want to manipulate and then apply the desired effect.

 ## Exposing a 3D Node

 In the beachplanet.json file, individual elements of a 3D scene are described in objects called _nodes_.
 Each node has an ID value that uniquely identifies it within the scene.
-To manipulate an individual element of a 3D scene in a MontageJS application, you need to expose the associated node from the glTF file.
+To manipulate an individual element of a 3D scene in a Mod application, you need to expose the associated node from the glTF file.

 For example, to manipulate the duck wader element (`buoy`) in the Beach Planet demo, you need to declare an instance of the node.js runtime component (which is part of the mjs-volume package) and associate its `id` property with the element's glTF node (here: `node_31`):